Eccentrix - Trainings catalog - Cybersecurity and cyberdefense - Computer Hacking Forensic Investigator (CHFIv11) (EC6157)

 All details >>

-The Computer Hacking Forensic Investigator (CHFIv11) (EC6157) training equips IT and cybersecurity professionals with advanced skills in digital forensics.
+The CHFI Forensic Investigator training equips IT and cybersecurity professionals with advanced skills in digital forensics.
 This course focuses on identifying, preserving, and analyzing evidence from computer systems, networks, and devices to investigate cybercrimes effectively.

 Participants will learn practical techniques for forensic investigations and prepare for the globally recognized CHFI certification, validating their expertise in cybercrime analysis and evidence handling.